Melbourne Glaciarium: First ice hockey association in Australia

 The Glaciarium Ice Hockey Club were the first ice hockey club to form in Australia, in 1907 and they are named for the Melbourne Glaciarium as the in house representative team.
 The remainder of the original 3 teams were formed in 1908.
 The Melburnians IHC consisted of the Melbourne Grammar School field hockey team and the team was named the Melburnians after the school.
 The Brighton IHC team were also named after a school, Brighton Grammar School.

 The first state championship series in Australia was held in the Melbourne Glaciarium between 14 September 1909 - 27 September 1909.
 The final game was held on the evening of 27 September 1909 and was between the Glaciarium and Melburnians.
 The Glaciarium won the championship final by a score of 3-0 and were awarded gold medals.

+Other uses

+The building was used as a movie theatre from 1906.
+It was also employed as a dance hall.

+The building was a venue for basketball and gymnastics in the Melbourne Olympics in 1956.